by Hannah Miller, Rollins College Mental Health Counseling Student and VSC Social Justice Intern

 Sex trafficking is a crime in which there is a lack of consent and instead force, fraud or coercion is used to cause someone else to sell sex for their own gain.
 Traffickers tend to target individuals who are most vulnerable or in need and may pretend to be a protective or romantic figure for a victim and promise financial gain.
 This process, known as sexual grooming, is used to control and manipulate an individual into sex trafficking.
 There are six primary stages of grooming: targeting a victim, gaining trust and information, filling a need, isolation, abuse, and maintaining control.
 Drugs are often used to keep people in sex trafficking, keeping victims in a daze and making it even harder for them to go to the police, so heavy drug use could be a warning sign that someone is being sex trafficked.6

-Sex trafficking is by far the most commonly identified form of human trafficking and the world’s fastest growing criminal industry, within the United States.
-Florida has the third highest rating of sex trafficking in the United States.
-Some people believe that sex work is a gateway to sex trafficking but research done by the American Civil Liberties Union (ACLU) shows no clear consensus of the relationship between criminalizing sex work and efforts to combat sex trafficking.1 It all comes down to power and control; do this because you want to verses do this or else.7 Among sex workers, those who exerted more control and choice over their work circumstances reported greater satisfaction.4 To learn more about sex trafficking and human trafficking, read Natalia Richard’s blog post titled Human Trafficking Awareness Month-What You Need to Know at https://www.victimservicecenter.org/human-trafficking-awareness-month-what-you-need-to-know/
+Sex trafficking is by far the most commonly identified form of human trafficking and the world’s fastest growing criminal industry.
+Florida has the third highest rate of sex trafficking in the United States.
+Some people believe that sex work is a gateway to sex trafficking but research done by the American Civil Liberties Union (ACLU) shows no clear consensus of the relationship between criminalizing sex work and efforts to combat sex trafficking.1 It all comes down to power and control; do this because you want to verses do this or else.7 Among sex workers, those who exerted more control and choice over their work circumstances reported greater satisfaction.4 To learn more about sex trafficking and human trafficking, read Natalia Richard’s blog post titled Human Trafficking Awareness Month-What You Need to Know at https://victimservicecenter.org/human-trafficking-awareness-month-what-you-need-to-know/

 Cultural Considerations and Intersectionality